gravitational/teleport/docs/5.0/config-reference.md

 kubernetes_service:
     enabled: yes
     # Optional Public & Listen Addr: Set these if you are connecting to
-    # Teleport running inside a Kubernetes cluster.
+    # Teleport running inside a Kubernetes cluster instead of using a
+    # reverse tunnel.
+    #
     # Optional Public Addr
     public_addr: [k8s.example.com:3026]
     # Optional Listen Addr
     listen_addr: 0.0.0.0:3026
-    # Optional kubeconfig: Service inside k8s does not have a kubeconfig.
+    # Optional kubeconfig_file and kube_cluster_name.
+Exactly one of these must be set.
+    #
+    # When running teleport outside of the kubernetes cluster, use kubeconfig_file to provide
+    # teleport with cluster credentials.
+    #
+    # When running teleport inside of the kubernetes cluster pod, use kube_cluster_name to
-    # Instead, it uses the pod service account credentials to authenticate to its k8s API.
+    # provide a user-visible name.
+Teleport uses the pod service account credentials to authenticate
+    # to its local kubernetes API.
     kubeconfig_file: /secrets/kubeconfig
     kube_cluster_name:
-    # Optional Label: These can be used in combination with RBAC rules
+    # Optional labels: These can be used in combination with RBAC rules
-    # to limit access to applications
+    # to limit access to applications.
+    # When using kubeconfig_file above, these labels apply to all kubernetes
+    # clusters specified in the kubeconfig.
     labels:
       env: "prod"
     # Optional Dynamic Labels